-These temporary sites will be regularly visited by representatives from both Cumbria Constabulary and either Eden District Council or South Lakeland District Councils during the period of occupation.
+These temporary sites will be regularly visited by representatives from both Cumbria Constabulary and Westmorland and Furness Council during the period of occupation.

 The need for regulatory control of these sites will be kept under review and if a site is considered to be unacceptable, appropriate action will be taken.

 Please note that certain locations along travelling routes to the Fair have Traffic Regulation Orders in place which for road safety reasons, prohibit roadside parking, these areas will be clearly posted and signed.
-In particular, within Eden, roadside camping restrictions are in place at Sandford Road End between the A66 and the railway bridge; along certain sections of the A685 between Kirkby Stephen and Brough and along much of Powis Lane, between the A66 and Long Marton Church.
+In particular, within the Eden area, roadside camping restrictions are in place at Sandford Road End between the A66 and the railway bridge; along certain sections of the A685 between Kirkby Stephen and Brough and along much of Powis Lane, between the A66 and Long Marton Church.

 It is an offence to contravene such Orders and action will be taken if parking occurs in contravention of the Order.
-Where road safety is a concern, especially at junctions where visibility is required this order will also apply to horses or horse drawn caravans, which can remain at rest anywhere deemed safe, including posted and signed areas.
+Where road safety is a concern, especially at junctions where visibility is required this order will also apply to horses or horse drawn caravans.

-The Multi Agency Strategic Co-Ordinating Group has published an Encampment Strategy for temporary stopping places.
+The Multi Agency Strategic Co-Ordinating Group has published an Encampment Protocol for temporary stopping places.
 To see full details click here.

 The overriding message is please do not come early to the Fair, places to stop on route are limited and are needed by those who have no vehicular transport.
 It is, however, recognised that horse drawn bow tops have to adopt a staged approach when travelling to the Fair and these overnight stopping places are essential for their journey.